Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Scallop Polygon

 \section{Pursuit in a Scallop Polygon}

-A polygon $Q$ is a \emph{scallop polygon} if it can be swept by rotating a line $L$ through some center point $C$ outside the polygon such that the intersection $L \cap Q$ is always convex.
-An example of a scallop polygon is shown in Figure \ref{fig:mono-scallop} (b).
+A polygon $Q$ is a \style{scallop polygon} when it can be swept by rotating a line $L$ through some center point $C$ outside the polygon such that the intersection $L \cap Q$ is a line segment.
+An example of a scallop polygon is shown in Figure \ref{fig:mono-scallop} (c).
 We use polar coordinates $(r:\theta)$ where $C$ is located at the origin, and the polygon is located in the upper half plane.
 We will sweep our polygon in the clockwise direction, so we index the vertices of our polygon by decreasing angle.
 More precisely, let the $n$ vertices of $Q$ be $v_k = (r_k : \theta_k)$ for $1 \leq k \leq n$ where $r_k \geq 0 $ for all $k$ and and $\pi > \theta_1 > \theta_2 > \cdots > \theta_n \geq 0$.
-For a point $x \in Q$, let $\sweepline{x}$ denote the sweep line through $x$, and let $\theta(x)$ denote the angle of $\sweepline{x}$.
+(Recall that our vertices and our sweep center are in general position, so all these angles are distinct.)
+For a point $Z \in Q$, let $\sweepline{Z}$ denote the sweep line through $Z$, and let $\theta(Z)$ denote the angle of $\sweepline{Z}$.

+We begin with an overview of the pursuer's strategy.
+Algorithm \ref{alg:monotonePursuit} still describes the pursuit algorithm: the pursuer alternates between Search Mode and Rook Mode until the evader is captured.
+Similar to searching in a monotone polygon, the Scallop Search Strategy guards an increasing region as the pursuer traverses clockwise through the polygon, measured by the decreasing angle of the sweep line.
+Due to the changing angle, search path construction is more involved and the transition from Rook Mode back into Search Mode requires more care.
+Finally, the evader has two new ways to foil rook position: a hiding move and a blocking move.
+So the pursuer needs a recovery mode to respond to these disruptions.